Itinerary | Cape Town to Mt Gorillas

 Trekking to the mountain gorillas

 The park rangers monitor the gorillas on a daily basis and know pretty much where they are each day.
 As the gorillas share much of our DNA, anyone with cold or flu cannot trek.
 Trekking is also only open to people over 16 years old.
 Due to the restrictions on the daily numbers of visitors, we depart from our base in Bunyoni in small groups over a few days.
-Whilst others are searching for the great apes you can; see the local markets, walk to the nearby mountain lakes, go to Magahinga National Park to hike up a volcano, or go on a guided nature trail.
+Whilst others are searching for the great apes you can; see the local markets, walk to the nearby mountain lakes, go to Magahinga National Park to hike up a volcano, or take a guided nature trail.

 Dependant on where permits are available